matthamil/state-helpers/README.md

 ## Debugging custom reducer helpers

-If you use `compose` from `ramda` or similar libraries, you can debug your helper by inserting a logger function between any of the `atKey` functions. `ramda` provides a [`tap`](https://ramdajs.com/docs/#tap) function runs the given function with the supplied object, then returns the object.
-We can use `tap` to write a logger function to use within the function composition.
-We will write our own `tap` in this example:
+If you use `compose` from `ramda` or similar libraries, you can debug your helper by inserting a logger function between any of the `atKey` functions. `ramda` provides a [`tap`](https://ramdajs.com/docs/#tap) function which runs the given function with the supplied object, then returns the object.
+We can use `tap` to write a logger function to use between our arguments inside `compose`.
+We will write our own `tap` in this sample:

 ```js
 const tap = fn => val => {